 - Sign into your Copper account, and click 'Settings.'

 - Choose 'Manage Fields on Records' under the 'Customize' section.

 - Click the record type you want to create the field for.
 (Note: We don't currently have a record type for 'Company User' so you need to initiate a field that's related to a company user from the related record type).

 - Click the button to 'Create Field.'

 - Set the 'Type' as 'Connect Field.'

 - In the 'Relationship' drop-down, you can select 'Custom Relationship' to build a connect field from scratch.
-You may also see options for pre-built connect fields created by our Product Team depending on the record type you're creating the field for.
+You may also see options for pre-built connect fields created Copper depending on the record type you're creating the field for.
 You're welcome to choose these instead:

 - Now you'll build the actual relationship between the fields.
 In the example below, we can see that each label describes the relationship between these two people records.
 One is the manager of the other, so the label for the manager's person record is 'Manager Of,' and the label for the direct report's person record is 'Managed by.'

 - When you open a record to see the field displayed, you can click into each field label to fill it out.
 You can click the 'Add Connection' link to connect more than one record to the existing record:

 Copper also lets you filter your records by the connections and relationships you’ve defined with Connect Fields.
 This allows you to filter your lists to see records that fall under any, all or none of the connections you’ve defined.